nlewis84/react-component-mounting-lifecycle-readme/README.md

-In the mounting step, we can set up any special requirements we may have for that particular component: fetch some data, start counters etc. It is extremely important to clean up all the things we set up in the unmounting stage in `componentWillUnmount`, as not doing so may lead to some pretty nasty consequences - even as bad as crashing your carefully crafted application!
+In the mounting step, we can set up any special requirements we may have for that particular component: fetch some data, start counters etc. It is extremely important to clean up all the things we set up in the mounting stage in `componentWillUnmount`, as not doing so may lead to some pretty nasty consequences - even as bad as crashing your carefully crafted application!